kizniche/Mycodo/README.md

 - [x] Authorization log (for successful and unsuccessful logins)
 - [ ] Support naming/renaming relay identifier from the web interface
-- [ ] Support Raspberry Pi camera module for video/snapshot monitoring
+- [ ] Support Raspberry Pi camera module for video/snapshot monitoring and timelapse photography
 - [ ] Support for more than one temperature/humidity sensor
 - [ ] Support for guest login (view only)
 - [ ] Update user interface